-Reviewing all patients for which he/she is responsible at least once daily.
+- Reviewing all patients for which he/she is responsible at least once daily.
 Priority will be given to the review and management of more seriously ill patients.
-Accordingly, these patients should be the first to be visited each morning and, if necessary, reviewed with the resident and/or attending physician.

-- Knowing his or her assigned patients' hospitalization history to date, results of investigations, and their clinical status at present. - Performing a focused physical examination on their assigned patients at least once daily, with more frequent re-assessments as their clinical status mandates. - Verbally presenting a concise summary of their assigned patients during ward rounds. - Formulating investigative and therapeutic plans under the supervision of the resident and/or attending physician. - Writing daily progress notes on their assigned patients.
+Accordingly, these patients should be the first to be visited each morning and, if necessary, reviewed with the resident and/or attending physician. - Knowing his or her assigned patients' hospitalization history to date, results of investigations, and their clinical status at present. - Performing a focused physical examination on their assigned patients at least once daily, with more frequent re-assessments as their clinical status mandates. - Verbally presenting a concise summary of their assigned patients during ward rounds. - Formulating investigative and therapeutic plans under the supervision of the resident and/or attending physician. - Writing daily progress notes on their assigned patients.
 Progress notes should be used to interpret and clarify data, and may need to be written more than once daily as information becomes available. - On-call during weekends and statutory holidays, the on call Clerks are responsible, in association with the resident(s), for the welfare of all patients on the ward. - In Saskatoon, Clerks will be responsible for the discharge documentation (Dear Doctor letter or dictated discharge summary) of their assigned patients under the supervision of the most senior pediatric resident on the ward or the ward attending.
 Clerks are responsible for dictating, at most, five discharge summaries during the rotation and only on patients in which they have been actively involved in that patient's care.
 Clerks will receive feedback on their discharge dictations from the pediatric residents on the ward or the ward attending. - In Regina, Clerks will be expected to complete the dictated discharge summaries for their patients.
-Some of the more complicated admissions may not be suitable for a Clerk to dictate so please discuss these cases with Joanne or the attending physician.
+Some of the more complicated admissions may not be suitable for a Clerk to dictate so please discuss these cases with Joanne or the attending physician. - In Prince Albert, Clerks will be expected to review babies in the nursery and children on the pediatric floor.
+They should be involved in the daily care of all patients that are under the pediatric service, with direction from the Attending, and/or FMR or Peds Resident that are on Service.
+Clerks are expected to be complete with chart documentation.
+There is no requirement to complete dictated discharge summaries.